istio/istio.io/content/blog/2018/egress-https/index.md

 ### Enable access to the Google Books web service

-No worries, let's define a **Service Entry** and fix our application.
+No worries, let's define a **mesh-external service entry** and fix our application.
 We also must define a _virtual service_ to perform routing by [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to the external service.

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -f -